theikosB/theikosB.github.io/content/activity/index.md

 ---

 {{< lead >}}
-I am using this page to list out (kind of like a _academic journal_) the activites which I do both during the academic semesters and over the breaks.
+<div style="text-align: justify">I am using this page to list out (kind of like a <i>academic journal</i>) the activites which I do both during the academic semesters and over the breaks.</div>
 {{</ lead >}}

 ---